Amaterasu (AMA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Amaterasu Historical Price

-According to the latest data gathered on Amaterasu live price page, the current price of Amaterasu is 0.00831661USD.
-The circulating supply of Amaterasu(AMA) is 100.00M AMA , giving it a market capitalization of $831.66K.
+According to the latest data gathered on Amaterasu live price page, the current price of Amaterasu is 0.00732893USD.
+The circulating supply of Amaterasu(AMA) is 100.00M AMA , giving it a market capitalization of $732.32K.

 The Amaterasu Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AMA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.